Getting Started With CI/CD for Data Science Pipelines

 3. Notify (optional)

 • publish-metrics-comment: Write model metrics as a comment to the merge request.
-This is executed after a training or scoring run is performed via commit message.
+This is executed after a training or scoring run is performed through the commit message method.

 CI Jobs